I provide several ways for business owners to get free strategic business help:

 If you are at a point where free help is your only option, these options are a great start because I focus (mostly) on fundamentals.
 If you are taking advantage of those resources and taking action, it shouldn’t be long before you never need free help again.

-While I believe that all the help I offer is a bargain for the value I deliver, I also offer business owners a way to get help rather inexpensively:
+While I believe that all the help I offer is a bargain for the value I deliver, I also offer business owners a way to get help rather inexpensively via the Rescue Interview.

-If you’d like to apply for next year’s tech help, use my contact page to make your case.
-I really only have time for one each year because organizations rarely realize how much help they need and how long it really takes.
+If your organization would like to apply for tech help, use my contact page to make your case.
+I really only have time for one each year because organizations rarely realize how much help they need, much less how long it really takes.
 There’s nothing wrong with that.
 It just is.

 - 2011 – First Best Place Task Force, Grizzly Base Camp BSA, Columbia Falls Chamber of Commerce